skip to content

 Assessment:

-Assessment will be by examination, either a three-hour written paper or an Optional Dissertation .
-The examination paper will consist of three sections; each section will comprise several essay questions and one commentary passage.
-The three sections will be based on the three strands of the paper: respectively, 'History and Myth' (section A), 'Laughter and the Absurd' (B), 'Authority and Revolution' (C).
+Assessment will be either by an Optional Dissertation, or by examination.
+The examination will consist of one coursework essay and one final online exam (two questions to be answered, including one commentary, from a list of options).
+The coursework and exam paper will each consist of three sections, based on the three strands of the paper: respectively, 'History and Myth' (section A), 'Laughter and the Absurd' (B), 'Authority and Revolution' (C).
+Candidates should answer ONE question from each strand (one of which must be a commentary) over the coursework and exam.

 Course Contacts: